 According to the Jobs Rated Almanac, medical laboratory scientists ranked in the top fifth out of 250 listed jobs.
 Criteria for ranking included higher than average salary, lower stress levels, better work environment, future job outlook, and other employment related criteria.

 Grow Through Real-World Experience

 Students majoring in Medical Laboratory Science spend three years taking liberal education and science courses followed by a 12-month professional phase at an affiliated hospital school.
 Admission to the University of St. Francis does not guarantee admission to the professional phase of the program and students must have a minimum GPA of 2.75 in science courses.
 Students will need to apply to the affiliated hospital program in the fall of junior year.

 Current affiliated hospital programs:

 - Myron E. Rubnitz, M.D.
-School of Medical Laboratory Science located at the Edward Hines VA Hospital, Hines, IL
+School of Medical Laboratory Science located at Edward Hines VA Hospital, Hines, IL

 - School of Clinical Laboratory Science, OSF Saint Francis Medical Center, Peoria, IL

 - School of Medical Technology, Franciscan St. Margaret Health, Hammond, IN